-- a.
-Patients with ILI should wear a standard surgical mask, if tolerated, during patient assessment, care, transport, and transportation in public areas of receiving facility. - b.
+- b.
+Patients with ILI should wear a standard surgical mask, if tolerated, during patient assessment, care, transport, and transportation in public areas of receiving facility. - c.
 Small facemasks are available that can be worn by children, but it may be problematic for children to wear them correctly and consistently.
-Moreover, no facemasks (or respirators) have been cleared by the FDA specifically for use by children. - c.
+Moreover, no facemasks (or respirators) have been cleared by the FDA specifically for use by children. - d.
 Oxygen can be applied by nasal cannula under a standard surgical mask, if tolerated.
 Oxygen applied by NRB mask can reduce spread of droplets by cough, and this can be further reduced by covering the NRB with a standard surgical mask if tolerated. - 3.
 Encourage good patient compartment vehicle airflow/ ventilation to reduce the concentration of aerosol accumulation when possible. - 4.
 Cleaning the EMS vehicle after transporting a suspected or confirmed case of ILI: - a.
 The following are general guidelines for cleaning or maintaining EMS vehicles and equipment.
 This guidance may be modified or additional procedures may be recommended by the CDC as new information becomes available. - b.
-EMS providers should wear appropriate PPE when cleaning vehicle and equipment. - c.
+EMS providers should wear appropriate PPE when cleaning vehicle and equipment, (disposable gown and gloves).
+A face shield or facemask and goggles should also be worn if splashes or sprays during cleaning are anticipated. - c.
 Routine cleaning with soap or detergent and water to remove soil and organic matter, followed by the proper use of disinfectants, are the basic components of effective environmental management of influenza.
 Reducing the number of influenza virus particles on a surface through these steps can reduce the chances of hand transfer of the virus.
 Influenza viruses are susceptible to inactivation by a number of chemical disinfectants readily available from consumer and commercial sources. - d.
 After the patient has been removed and prior to cleaning, the air within the vehicle may be exhausted by opening the doors and windows of the vehicle while the ventilation system is running.
 This should be done outdoors and away from pedestrian traffic.
-Routine cleaning methods should be employed throughout the vehicle and on non-disposable equipment.
+Routine cleaning methods should be employed throughout the vehicle and on non-disposable equipment. - e.
+Clean and disinfect the vehicle in accordance with standard operating procedures.
+All surfaces that may have come in contact with the patient or materials contaminated during patient care (e.g., stretcher, rails, control panels, floors, walls, work surfaces) should be thoroughly cleaned and disinfected using an EPA-registered hospital grade disinfectant in accordance with the product label. - f.
+Clean and disinfect reusable patient-care equipment before use on another patient, according to manufacturer's instructions. - g.
+Follow standard operating procedures for the containment and disposal of used PPE and regulated medical waste. - h.
+Follow standard operating procedures for containing and laundering used linen.
+Avoid shaking the linen.